How to make sure your broker is working for you

 The devil’s in the details

 When reviewing a contract, make you all the details are in order.
-Are there any price increases in later years of the contract that have not been properly explained to you?
-Are there any previously unmentioned fees?
+Do they increase prices or add hidden fees in the later years of the contract without informing you?
 Make sure that everything is in order and has been properly communicated to all parties involved.

 Apertus is not here to take other people’s business if what they are doing is reputable, but we’re here to take business from those who are fleecing customers and filling their contracts with hidden fees that line their own pockets, rather than just trying to get their customers the best deal.
 We can’t hide from the fact that some brokers can be bad, but our membership of the Energy Consultants Association and other initiatives show that we care about improving the market for everyone.